Best car insurance companies in New Jersey

 - Safe driver discounts: Telematics programs involve letting your insurance company track your driving habits with a mobile app or plug-in device might help you develop safer driving skills and earn a personalized discount.
 You could also save if you maintain a clean driving record for a certain number of years, which varies by company.

 - Other discounts: Multi-policy discounts often offer some of the highest savings opportunities.
-If you insure your auto with the same company as your home, condo or renters insurance policy, you could save on both policies.
+If you bundle your auto and home policies with the same company, you could save on both premiums.
 Additionally, companies often offer discounts for selecting paperless bills, paying your premium in full or signing up for automatic payments.

 Every provider typically offers a different set of discounts, which is why it can be helpful to shop around and see which savings you are eligible for.
 Even if a certain provider gives you an expensive quote, you may be able to save a significant amount of money by taking advantage of discounts.